2025 Tarleton State Texans football team

-The 2025 Tarleton State Texans football team represents Tarleton State University as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
-The Texans are led by sixteenth-year head coach Todd Whitten and play at Memorial Stadium in Stephenville, Texas.
+The 2025 Tarleton State Texans football team represented Tarleton State University as a member of the United Athletic Conference (UAC) during the 2025 NCAA Division I FCS football season.
+The Texans were led by sixteenth-year head coach Todd Whitten and played at Memorial Stadium in Stephenville, Texas.

+The Tarleton State Texans drew an average home attendance of 20,841, the 6th-highest of all NCAA Division I FCS football teams.